hb9cwp/flyGoTFTP/README.md

 - Test TFTP over IPv6, once Fly supports UDP also on IPv6.

-- Add `.tf` files to configure/update DNS records to custom domains that point to the Anycast IP addresses of the FTFP server(s), once a Terraform Provider for Fly.io becomes available.
+-[x] Add sample `readData.tf` to read Data Sources from Fly -[ ] Add `.tf` files to configure/update DNS records to custom domains that point to the Anycast IP addresses of the FTFP server(s), once a Terraform Provider for Fly.io becomes available.

 - - - -